-The #1 body image boosting exercise
+The #1 body image boosting exercise recommended by experts

 When you’re working towards a better body image, it can be tricky to know where to start.
 With an ever growing volume of information on body image, finding the best approach can feel overwhelming.